suzaku01/mhf_displayer/README.md

 D3D has an overlay function, if you have enough knowledge you can do similar things with that, like Lvdew.

-Showing multiple large monster of hp and each status value is done, fixing a problem what strange numbers appearing for a moment is done too.
+Showing multiple large monster of hp and each status value is done, fixing a problem that strange numbers appearing for a moment is done too.
 Time to do config menu.

 # Download